To validate your domain using the HTTP Practical Demonstration DCV method, you need two items:

 When you create the fileauth.txt file, copy the DigiCert provided token value and paste it in the file.
 Don't add the word "token" or any other text.

-Because we only read the first 2kb of the fileauth.txt file, additional text blocks us from validating your control over the domain.
+We only read the first 2kb of the fileauth.txt file.
+Any additional text blocks us from validating your control over the domain.

 When using the HTTP Practical Demonstration method for domain validation, the fileauth.txt file may be placed on a page that contains up to one redirect.
 With a single redirect, we are still able to locate the fileauth.txt file and verify your control over the domain.